 The 3.75% Convertible Notes and 3.50% Series A Convertible Notes have an optional physical (share), cash or combination settlement feature and contain certain conditional conversion features.
-Due to the optional cash settlement feature and management's intent to settle the principal amount thereof in cash, the conversion shares underlying the outstanding principal amount of the 3.75%

-Convertible Notes and 3.50% Series A Convertible Notes, totaling approximately 10.6 million shares and 13.2 million shares, respectively, were not included in the potentially diluted share count table above.
-The Company's average stock price did not exceed the conversion price of the 3.75% Convertible Notes as of June 30, 2015, 2014 and 2013.
-The 2.9 million potentially dilutive shares of the 3.50% Series A Convertible Notes included in the table above represent the premium over the principal amount due to the higher average share price.
+Due to the optional cash settlement feature and management's intent to settle the principal amount thereof in cash, the conversion shares underlying the outstanding principal amount of the 3.75% Convertible Notes and 3.50% Series A Convertible Notes, totaling approximately 3.9 million shares and 13.2 million shares, respectively, were not included in the potentially diluted share count table above.
+The Company's average stock price did not exceed the conversion price of the 3.75% Convertible Notes as of June 30, 2016, 2015 and 2014.
 The number of premium shares included in the Company's diluted share count will vary with fluctuations in the Company's share price.
 Higher actual share prices result in a greater number of premium shares.